Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: System Model for Learning and Noisy Communication

 where $\sigma_{t}^2\triangleq\sum_{k \in \mathcal{S}_{t}}\sigma^2_{t,k}$ and $\zeta_{t}^2\triangleq\sum_{k \in \mathcal{S}_{t}}\zeta^2_{t,k}$ denote the total uplink and downlink effective noise power for participating clients, respectively.

-\begin{remark} \normalfont We note that the total signal power (numerators in Eqns.~\eqref{eqn:snrgt1} and \eqref{eqn:snrgt2}) is difficult to evaluate.
 In general, $\{\vect{w}_{t}^k\}$ are correlated across clients because the local model updates all start from (roughly) the same global model.
 Intuitively, once FL convergences, these models will largely be the same, leading to a signal power term of $dK^2$ for the numerator.
 On the other hand, if we assume that these local models are independent across clients, which is reasonable in the early phases of FL with large local epochs, where the (roughly) same starting point has diminishing impact due to the long training period and non-IID nature of the data distribution, we can have a signal power term of $dK$.
-Nevertheless, since the SNR control can be realized by adjusting the effective noise power levels, we focus on the impact of $\sigma^2_{t}$ and $\zeta^2_t$ on the FL performance in Section~\ref{sec:convergence}. \end{remark}
+Nevertheless, since the SNR control can be realized by adjusting the effective noise power levels, we focus on the impact of $\sigma^2_{t}$ and $\zeta^2_t$ on the FL performance in Section~\ref{sec:convergence}.

+\zixiangTCCN{ In this paper, we mainly focus on analog communication for FL, where model parameters are transmitted in an analog manner.
+Therefore, digital communication processing such as source coding, channel coding and modulation are not incorporated.
+The adopted zero-mean bounded random noise assumption is reasonable for this setting, because it does not require any specific distribution and thus can be applicable to a broad range of analog communication systems.}